San Francisco Fleet Week 2023 Humanitarian Assistance Village

-Marina Garden hosts a public Humanitarian Assistance Village (HAV) exhibit featuring military and civilian disaster response teams during San Francisco Fleet Week (SFFW) 2023.
-SFFW is an opportunity for the American public to meet the Navy, Marine Corps and Coast Guard teams and experience America’s sea services.
-During Fleet week, service members participate in various community service events, showcase capabilities and equipment to the community, and enjoy the hospitality of the city and its surrounding areas.
-(U.S. Navy video by Mass Communication Specialist 2nd Class Sang Kim/Released)
+Legend-class cutter, USCGC Waesche (WMSL 751) sails across the San Francisco Bay during the parade of ships as a part of San Francisco Fleet Week 2023, Oct.
+6, 2023.
+SFFW is an opportunity for the American public to meet their Navy, Marine Corps and Coast Guard teams and experience America's sea services.
+During Fleet Week, service members participate in various community service events, showcase capabilities and equipment to the community, and enjoy the hospitality of the city and its surrounding areas.
+(U.S. Navy photo by Seaman Abigail Aguilar/ Released)

 |Date Taken: